This list is representative of the nature and number of electives offered each year.

 Professor John H. Vogel Jr

 The real estate course is designed to provide an overview of the real estate industry and the basic analytic techniques for investing in this $17 trillion asset class.
-Real estate knowledge is also important to managers because they must make decisions about where to locate facilities and how to structure leases.
 Students will find that this course takes a practical, hands-on, problem-solving approach.
 Cases are used in every class because they reflect the project oriented nature of this industry.
 It is a general management course that blends quantitative and qualitative analysis.
 The course also emphasizes the entrepreneurial management style and risk analysis techniques used by successful investors and developers.
+Real estate knowledge is also important to managers because they must make decisions about where to locate facilities, whether to buy or lease and how to structure leases.
 One of the highlights of this course is the opportunity to interact with industry leaders who expose students to the latest techniques and trends.
 Please note: Students may take either the fall-term Real Estate course or the winter-term Real Estate Mini course.
 Credit cannot be earned for both.

 REAL ESTATE MINI (REM)